Applications are now closed

 Submit your application through the online portal before the deadline.

-Our Team will check whether your application meets the REDI criteria, you will be informed of the outcome immediately.
+Our Team will check whether your application meets the REDI and MSCA criteria on a rolling basis, and you will be informed of the outcome.

 Eligible applications will be assessed against the Evaluation Criteria.

-If you are shortlisted, you will be contacted for interview with at least two weeks notice.
+If you are shortlisted, you will be contacted for interview.

 5-Final allocation of positions

-If successful at interview, you will be informed about the next steps.
+If successful at interview, you will receive a conditional offer and you will be informed about the next steps.